-Starting strong helps you to feel on top, in control and ready to succeed at university life.
+Starting strong helps you to feel on top, in control, and ready to succeed in university life.
 Falling behind makes you feel like you’re always playing catch up.

 Success with all these things – finding books and journal articles, knowing teachers and classmates – is within your grasp.
 You need to be confident about accessing them.